wrench-project/eduwrench/web/for_teachers.md

 or jump directly to later modules.
 Although references are made to textbooks, especially in the earlier modules, consulting these textbooks is not required.
-Textbooks references are included, in part, to connect the EduWRENCH content to the general Computer Science curriculum.
+Textbooks references are included, in part, to connect the eduWRENCH content to the general Computer Science curriculum.

 #### Learning Objectives

-The EduWRENCH modules target four top-level Student Learning Objectives (SLOs):
+The eduWRENCH modules target four top-level Student Learning Objectives (SLOs):

   - **SLO1**: Be able to explain and apply the fundamental concepts of sequential, parallel, and distributed computing
   - **SLO2**: Be able to describe typical parallel/distributed computing (PDC) applications and the platforms on which they run